Cumin - Jeera - Cuminum Cyminum

 The Aroma

 Cumin has a spicy-sweet smell with a whole, lightly bitter, and spicy taste.
-Due to its persistent sharpness, use it sparingly.
+Due to ist persistent sharpness, use it sparingly.
 It is an intense spice that many people love right away, but others need to get used to it.
 As a fan, you can roast them slowly in a fat-free pan and thus intensify even their flavor.

 Culinary use